dragonwocky/fireworks/README.md

 ### Usage
 ----------
-To use Fireworks, simply download the `behaviours.mcaddon` and `textures.mcpack` files and open them in Minecraft.
+To use Fireworks, simply download the `fireworks.mcaddon` file and open it in Minecraft.

 ### Features
 -------------